hwkim1226/equipartition/README.md

 # equipartition project with NBODY6
-codes used in my master's thesis
+codes used in my master's thesis<br/>
 (Title: Kinematic Signature of Core Collapse in N-Body Simulations of Globular Clusters)

 ## Contributions